arridecabs/arride.github.io/README.md

-# arride.github.io
+# arride
-Static site hosted by github pages
+Static web pages for the github site